lucasnell/digestion_evolution/doc/tidy_csvs.md

 The csv files are used in the function `get_df` in the `R/get_data.R` file to retrieve a data frame for a given analysis set. **The analysis sets are as follows:**

 1.  `'spp'`: Measurements separated by species.
-2.  `'diet'`: Measurements by species and with non-`NA` diet data.
-3.  `'pos'`: Measurements by species and position.
+2.  `'pos'`: Measurements by species and position.
 (You have to also provide the position for this analysis set.)
-4.  `'clear'`: Clearance data by species.
+3.  `'clear'`: Clearance data by species.
+(Uses a different set of individuals entirely from the 1–2.)
+4.  `'absorp'`: Absorption data by species.
 (Uses a different set of individuals entirely from the 1–3.)
-5.  `'absorp'`: Absorption data by species.
-(Uses a different set of individuals entirely from the 1–4.)

-For the third analysis set, I need to do the analyses separately for each position because modelling within-species and within-individual variance due to position rather than measurement error or process error would be difficult and not likely possible with this small dataset.
+For the second analysis set, I need to do the analyses separately for each position because modelling within-species and within-individual variance due to position rather than measurement error or process error would be difficult and not likely possible with this small dataset.

 Getting started
 ===============